-Flooding and Economic Downturn Heighten Political Tensions in Zimbabwe
+Flooding, Sluggish Economy Heighten Political Tensions in Zimbabwe

 Poor economic conditions in Zimbabwe, paired with longtime leader Robert Mugabe’s lavish personal spending, have increased tensions in the country and raised questions about a possible regime change following the 2018 presidential elections.
 Mugabe, the world’s oldest head of state, has held power since the country gained independence in 1980, following a long career as a political activist and guerrilla leader.
 Mugabe began his presidency with policies that supported agriculture and promoted post-colonial reconciliation with white Zimbabweans.
 Following the death of his wife 12 years into his presidency, Mugabe married Grace Marufu, a State House secretary 41 years his junior, who many say has encouraged his regime’s corruption and extravagant spending.
 His popularity began to dwindle as drought worsened conditions in the country, even as the president and his new wife spent hundreds of thousands of dollars on birthday parties and a 25-bedroom private mansion, as reported by CNN.

 In 2000, Mugabe ordered the seizure of thousands of white-owned farms across the country in response to opposition party efforts to limit his power.
 “It’s the beginning of the end of the economy of this country,” said one man forced to leave his farm.